 Managing the risk of Legionella bacteria proactively is more cost effective than trying to remediate an outbreak retroactively.
 We design for Legionella control and management programs for our clients.
 These programs include routine monitoring and testing in areas where the risk of Legionella infection is high.

-It allows people to perform activities which may impact the environment by minimizing possible damage by setting parameters and restrictions and delimiting extents on these activities.
+This allows people to perform activities which may impact the environment by minimizing possible damage by setting parameters and restrictions and delimiting extents on these activities.
 GEAR's experts understand all aspects of Environmental Permitting and develop an effective representation of our client’s interests.

 We help to solve our clients’ water distribution needs by designing systems that deliver water from a source (usually a treatment facility) in the required quantity, quality, and at satisfactory pressure to individual consumers in a utility’s service area.